-Our future plans are set out in our Community Safety Plan (CSP), and on 11 February 2021 the Authority approved a revenue budget of £57.041m for 2021/22, along with a new Medium Term Financial Plan (MTFP), to support the delivery of this CSP.
-Our Strategic Assessment of Risk, which examines a range of key factors that impact on our organisation, from opportunities and challenges emerging from within the fire sector and those within the wider public-sector environment, also supports the CSP.
+Our future plans are set out in our Community Safety Plan (CSP), and on 9 February 2022 the Authority approved a revenue budget of £61.05m for 2022/23, along with a new Medium Term Financial Plan (MTFP), to support the delivery of this CSP.
+The CSP is also supported by our Strategic Assessment of Risk, which examines a range of key factors that impact on our organisation, from opportunities and challenges emerging from within the fire sector and those within the wider public-sector environment.
 The assessment aims to highlight the strategic and operational risks we face and describes how we intend to deal with them.